 Ozone concentration and vector wind analyses from 0600-2300 MDT 18 June 2015 are shown in Fig. 3.8.
 In order to focus where ozone data are more abundant, the plotting domain is reduced from the full analysis domain shown in Fig. 1.1, e.g., restricted on the north to where the causeway crosses the main portion of the Great Salt Lake.
 Ozone concentrations from the fixed and mobile platforms are displayed as well in order to help diagnose the features of the ozone analyses.

 During the early morning (06-08 MDT), ozone concentrations are low (< 30 ppb) below 1500 m extending northward from the Salt Lake Valley along the Wasatch Front to the east of the GSL.
 Observations from the fixed sites as well as from the light rail car on the Green TRAX line and several vehicles traveling to the east of the GSL help to generate these analyses.
-The upper reaches of the Salt Lake Valley (~1500 m ASL, the lowest elevation contour) tend to have concentrations 10-15 ppb higher than that at lower elevations.
+The upper reaches of the Salt Lake Valley (~1500 m ASL, the lowest elevation contour) tend to have concentrations 10-15 ppb higher than those at lower elevations.
 The ozone concentrations above 2000 m ASL of ~50 ppb in the Oquirrh Mountains to the west and ~60 ppb in the Wasatch Mountains to the east of the Salt Lake Valley are strongly constrained in the analysis by the observations at Farnsworth Peak (FWP) and Snowbird (S20ZN), respectively.
 Down slope and valley winds tend to dominate with relatively strong easterly cross-lake flow evident in the central GSL as well.

 During the late morning (09-11 MDT), ozone levels increase, most notably by 11 MDT to the southeast of the GSL to the north of the Salt Lake Valley.
 One of our vehicles transiting the GSL causeway at the northern edge of the figures highlights how concentrations over the GSL in that region are lower than those observed by another vehicle transiting the narrow corridor between the GSL and the Wasatch Mountains.
 Southerly winds down the Salt Lake Valley continue during this period while northerly winds begin to develop over the main portion of the GSL.